 Get started with ML Services on Azure HDInsight

 Azure HDInsight enables you to create an ML Services cluster.
-This option allows R scripts to use Spark and MapReduce to run distributed computations.
+This option allows R scripts to use Apache Spark and Apache Hadoop MapReduce to run distributed computations.
 In this article, you learn how to create an ML Service cluster on HDInsight and how to run an R script that demonstrates using Spark for distributed R computations.

 - An Azure subscription: Before you begin this tutorial, you must have an Azure subscription.
 For more information, see Get Microsoft Azure free trial.